This website uses cookies to help you make the most of your visit.

 Pharmacy context

 The pharmacy is in the Nottinghamshire town of Beeston.
-Its main services include dispensing prescriptions, selling over-the-counter medicines, and providing a range of consultation services to people including NHS Pharmacy First, blood pressure checks, seasonal flu vaccinations and a private prescribing service.
+Its main services include dispensing prescriptions, selling over-the-counter medicines, and providing a range of NHS consultation services to people including Pharmacy First, contraception services, blood pressure checks and seasonal flu vaccinations and a private prescribing service.
 The pharmacy provides some medicines to people in multi-compartment compliance packs designed to help people to take their medicines.
 And it delivers medicines to people’s homes.
-The inspection took place over two dates, 24 October 2024, and 29 October 2024.

 Inspection summary findings